Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Thermodynamic distinction between confined and deconfined phases

-In bosonic systems, a superfluid phase gaps out any gauge field and thus suppress the instantons.
+Spontaneous symmetry breaking generally gaps out gauge fields and thus suppresses the instantons.
 As explained earlier, the interaction between instantons is then confining, in fact linear $V(r)\propto r$ if the instantons create and destroy singular point defects with a $\pi_{d-1}(S^{d-1})$ homotopy invariant (see Appendix \ref{app1} for a general derivation).
 Instantons associated with the Hopf index interact at least logarithmically, which is still confining (shown in Appendix \ref{app2}), but instantons associated with finite loops and other contractible structures tend to have short-range interactions.
 If the potential is confining, every instanton will be compensated by its anti-instanton within a finite screening radius $\lambda$.
-Even when fluctuations destabilize the superfluid state, the dynamics resembles that of a superfluid below the length and time scales given by the correlation length $\xi$.
-If $\lambda<\xi$, we may compute the confining instanton interaction potential as if we were in the superfluid phase and then let the renormalization group confirm confinement from the macroscopic point of view by showing the flow $\lambda \to 0$.
+Even when fluctuations or Pauli exclusion preclude the broken-symmetry phase, the dynamics can retain coherence of the ordered state below the length and time scales given by a correlation length $\xi$.
+If $\lambda<\xi$ is maintained, we may compute the confining instanton interaction potential as if we were in the ordered phase and then let the renormalization group confirm confinement from the macroscopic point of view by showing the flow $\xi>\lambda \to 0$.
 We, therefore, find instanton confinement in the absence of spontaneous symmetry breaking, and sharply distinguish it from the opposite regime $\lambda\gg \xi$ by the generalized Wilson correlation (\ref{Wilson2}).

-This fits the description of known topologically ordered phases.
-A prerequisite for topological order is the conservation of topological charge, i.e. instanton confinement.
-It was observed recently that monopoles and hedgehogs in higher dimensions $d>2$ can seemingly exist in topologically ordered phases at finite temperatures \cite{Nikolic2019}, because their degenerate ground states on topologically non-trivial manifolds are separated by (free) energy barriers that grow as a positive power of the system size.
-This is similar to the barriers between the symmetry-related degenerate ground states which enable spontaneous symmetry breaking in macroscopic systems.
-The present analysis supports finite-temperature topological order by demonstrating instanton confinement at finite temperatures.